soramugi/auto-ctags.vim/README.md

     :Ctags

+Delete tags

+    :CtagsDelete

-Create at a Writing the file
+Create at a Writing the file, default `0`

     let g:auto_ctags = 1

+Create the tags in directory, default `.`

+And stored in a directory that matches the first

+    let g:auto_ctags_directory_list = ['.git', '.svn']

+Create the tags name, default `tags`

+    let g:auto_ctags_tags_name = 'tags'

 ## Policy
 * Created in the current directory by default